 It really matters to choose a shin pad according to your requirement.

-Football is a game where stamina is the key.
-A player should be quick and perform his skills in a fraction of second.
-When the game is so blistering then the chances of injuries are always high.
+Football is a game where stamina is key.
+A player should be quick and perform his skills in a fraction of a second.
+With a game so blistering the chances of injuries are always high.
 The game of football is known for sledging and misbehaviour of the players on the field.
 Football players are often seen pushing and hitting each other deliberately during the game.
-Injuries are a part of any sport but in football, the chances are very high.
+Injuries are a part of any sport but in football, it’s a whole different story.

 The injuries could be very serious sometimes, which may result in the retirement of a player.
 Like every other sports football also have guards to protect the players from sustaining any injury.
 The football players use Shin pads to protect themselves from an injury.

 There are different types of shin pads available for the players.
 It depends on the position and style of a player that which shin pad will suit him.
 For instance, a defender is the one who will directly be in contact with the striker and the forward player so there is a lot of chance of a collision, therefore, a defender should opt for a heavy shin guard which will give him ankle protection.

 For the player playing in the forward position, it is his job to make frequent moves on the field and change the direction as quickly as possible.
 So for a forward player, it is recommended to go for the lightest shin pads which will help him to move swiftly on the field.